scramjetorg/transform-hub/docs/api-client/README.md

 See the code documentation here: [scramjetorg/transform-hub/docs/api-client/modules.md](https://github.com/scramjetorg/transform-hub/tree/HEAD/docs/api-client/modules.md)

-## Read more
+## More reading

-Here you will find more information about the API Client, streams and messages.
+In the link below you will find more information about our stream protocol and API usage.

 See the code documentation here: [scramjetorg/transform-hub/docs/read-more/stream-and-api.md](https://github.com/scramjetorg/transform-hub/tree/HEAD/docs/read-more/stream-and-api.md)